wp-plugins/mapfig-premium-leaflet-map-maker/readme.txt

 Contributors:      MapFig, Fastesol
 Requires at least: 3.0.1
 Tested up to:      4.2.2
-Stable tag:        2.2.5
+Stable tag:        1.0.1
 License:           GPLv3

 Easily create and display custom maps in your pages and posts.
+Free!

 == Description ==